AaryanVerma17/UdyamSaarthi-AI/README.md

 Create the required environment files from the provided examples.

-Do not commit:
+Never commit:

 ```text
 .env
 ```

-Do not commit files containing:
+or any file containing:

 * API keys
 * Database passwords
-* JWT secrets
 * Private tokens
 * Service credentials